unchaynd/kona/README.md

 # Kona
 Kona is a computer language I am creating that is meant to be beautiful, powerful, efficient, and compatible.

+Please feel free to submit issues with any thoughts or suggestions you have! :D

 ## The basic goals of Kona
 1. It should be fun and easy to use.
 2. It should be visually beautiful, and easy to read and understand.